Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Problem Background

-Facing these challenges, academia and industry have begun to recognize the importance of enhancing AI memory.
-Research shows that humans can freely use long-term memory in conversations to maintain coherence and update knowledge structures as needed.
-In contrast, current LLM systems, due to the lack of persistent memory mechanisms, often forget user preferences, ask repetitive questions, or provide contradictory information, seriously damaging user experience and trust.
-Therefore, improving AI’s memory capabilities to support long-range interactions is seen as a necessary path toward higher-level intelligence.
-Memory Bear was proposed in this context, aiming to break through the technical bottlenecks of large model memory and lay a solid foundation for the development of Artificial General Intelligence (AGI).
+In response to these limitations, both academia and industry have increasingly recognized the importance of enhancing AI memory architectures.
+Human cognition naturally leverages long-term memory to sustain coherent conversations and dynamically update knowledge structures.
+In contrast, current LLM systems lack of persistent memory mechanisms, often forgetting user preferences, repeating questions, or generating contradictory responses--thereby undermining user experience and trust.
+Consequently, strengthening long-term memory capabilities has become widely viewed as a necessary step toward more advanced, cognitively grounded AI systems.
+Against this backdrop, Memory Bear was proposed to address the technical bottlenecks of large model memory, aiming to establish a robust foundation for memory-cognition integration and the continuted advancement toward the development of Artificial General Intelligence (AGI).